giordi91/giordi91.github.io/content/post/hairExpansion.md

 uint hairIndex = id / (hairSegments * 6);
 ```

-The local id of the vertex to respect of your hair:
+The local id of the vertex to repsect of your hair:
 ```c++
 uint vertexInHairIndex = id % (hairSegments * 6);
 ```